 1. What is the main purpose of stormwater management?

-The main goal is to control and treat rainwater runoff, preventing flooding, erosion, and pollution while maintaining environmental balance.
+The primary goal is to control and treat rainwater runoff, preventing flooding, erosion, and pollution while maintaining environmental balance.

 2. What are the components of a stormwater drainage system?

-They typically include gutters, catch basins, pipes, detention basins, and filtration structures that manage and treat runoff effectively.
+They typically include gutters, catch basins, pipes, detention basins, and filtration structures that manage runoff effectively.

 3. How does sustainable urban drainage benefit cities?

-It helps reduce flooding, improves water quality, supports biodiversity, and enhances urban green spaces by replicating natural water cycles.
+It reduces flooding, improves water quality, supports biodiversity, and enhances green spaces by mimicking natural water cycles.

 4. What are the best methods for water runoff control?

-Methods include rainwater harvesting, retention ponds, permeable pavements, and green roofs that naturally absorb and filter stormwater.
+Common methods include rainwater harvesting, retention ponds, permeable pavements, and green roofs that absorb and filter stormwater naturally.

 Conclusion